livey/raspberrypi_telegram_surveillance/README.md

 * Some in memory operations can reduce the disc reading, for example, capture a image and send it to telegram and capture video, convert to mp4 and send it to telegram.
 * Periodic operations such as taking a photo can be scheduled with more sophisticated schedular for example thread.Timer()
 * When motion detected, we can send a thread signal to trigger sending it to telegram instead of always checking its status.
-* If you are recording video while capturing image is called, it will stop recording for about 2 seconds.
+* If you are recording video, capturing image will stop the recording for about 2 seconds.
 The time also depends on the exposure setting.

 ## to do list
 - [x] photo request